 Pen Pal Writing Curriculum For Kids

 So how can you easily integrate pen pals and letter writing into your current homeschool curriculum?
 Most importantly, keep it simple and fun.
 You don’t need yet another thing to do that just adds busywork and stress to your homeschool routine.
+Here are some ideas that will bring the benefits of letter writing and pen pals without added stress.

 This post contains affiliate links.